WRAPUP 1-Olympics-Cycling-Golden Ganna powers Italy to victory in team pursuit thriller | Sports-Games

 WRAPUP 1-Olympics-Cycling-Golden Ganna powers Italy to victory in team pursuit thriller

-Italy's quartet of Ganna, Simone Consonni, Francesco Lamon, and Jonathan Milan, who had also set a world record on Tuesday, celebrated wildly, thumping their fists into their chests, after delivering their first gold in team pursuit since 1960.
-The blue-clad Italian train led for the first half of the 16 laps around the 250-meter oval, but Denmark piled on the pressure to reel them in.
+Italy's quartet of Ganna, Simone Consonni, Francesco Lamon and Jonathan Milan, who had also set a world record on Tuesday, celebrated wildly, thumping their fists into their chests, after delivering their first gold in team pursuit since 1960.
+The blue-clad Italian train led for the first half of the 16 laps around the 250-metre oval, but Denmark piled on the pressure to reel them in.

-The Danes then turned the screws to open up what looked like a decisive lead, and with less than four laps remaining their foursome of Lasse Norman Hansen, Niklas Larsen, Frederick Madsen, and Rasmus Pedersen had a buffer of almost a second.
-But Italy was not done.
+The Danes then turned the screws to open up what looked like a decisive lead, and with less than four laps remaining their foursome of Lasse Norman Hansen, Niklas Larsen, Frederick Madsen and Rasmus Pedersen had a buffer of almost a second.
+But Italy were not done.
 Ganna lit the fuse, and the four began burning down the deficit.
-With a lap remaining Denmark still had gold in their sights but it slipped away in the final 100 meters as Italy claimed a record-extending eighth title - and they're first in over 60 years.
+With a lap remaining Denmark still had gold in their sights but it slipped away in the final 100 metres as Italy claimed a record-extending eighth title - and their first in over 60 years.

 "We knew we were fighting against a very good team.
 We knew we had to attack them in the last km and that's what made the difference," Ganna told reporters.
 "The plan went well and now we have the gold medal around our necks."
 It was quite a comeback by Ganna who missed out on a medal by two seconds in the 44km road time trial.

-Teammate Lamon added: "This is a gift for all the group because it's been five years since we started working for this.
+Team mate Lamon added: "This is a gift for all the group because it's been five years we started working for this.
 We have a beautiful, beautiful team.
 Like a family."
-For the Danes, it was a crushing blow having arrived in Tokyo as favorites to win the title for the first time since 1968.
+For the Danes it was a crushing blow having arrived in Tokyo as favourites to win the title for the first time since 1968.

 "We're incredibly disappointed right now.
 We've been training towards and hoping for gold for such a long time, so right now we are super disappointed," Hansen said.
 "We lost to a team that went a few hundredths faster than us.
 That is devastating, but we can be proud of silver."